 After completing a PhD in Theory of Science and Research in her native Sweden, Catharina did research on different topics, in different countries, until becoming interested in environmental knowledge and expertise.
 To pursue Science and Technology Studies (STS) research on environmental science, expertise and knowledge she came to the UK.
 Her first job in this country was a post doc in the 'Environmental knowledge controversies: The case of flood risk management' project based in the School of Geography and the Environment, Oxford.
 After the completion of this project in 2010 she moved to the University of East Anglia to work, at first, in a project on climate change science, policy, risk and uncertainty and later in a European project on the geological disposal of nuclear waste.
 In April 2014 she returned to the School for a post in the MaRIUS project on drought and water scarcity.
 Her primary interests are STS investigation of environmental modelling, up-stream public engagement and the role of environmental expertise in decision making.

-- Member of the Technological Natures: Materials, Cities, Politics research cluster
+- Member of the Technological Life: Environments, Bodies, Mobilities research cluster

 - Tel: +44 (0)1865 614960